Basic Voter Information

 Where there are modern broadcasting and newspaper networks reinforced by a sophisticated advertising industry and solid communications infrastructure it may be possible to prepare messages at very short notice and to place these at precisely the right time.

+Delivery of Accurate Information In poor societies, ownership of television and radio sets is limited.
+Electricity may also be a problem.
+In modern and affluent societies, audiences have become much segmented.
+In Single information channel is risky in both these situations.
 On the other hand, information that has storage utility--pamphlets and other printed materials, recorded messages, and so on that can be distributed and kept for reference--must remain timely and accurate.
 And there is no guarantee that the information will be looked at when it is actually needed.

 So there will always be a balancing act between getting accurate information to people just in time and getting information to the broadest possible audience.